-Typically when we think of lubricant, we think of a liquid/spray solution; however when it comes to scroll saw blades, there’s two types of material that are neither liquids nor sprays but are suitable for extending blade life:
+Typically when we think of lubricant, we think of a liquid/spray solution; however, when it comes to scrolling saw blades, there are two types of material that are neither liquids nor sprays but are suitable for extending blade life:

 Just be aware that clear packing tape might leave a residue if applied directly to the wood you’re working on.

 Some folks will then do it like this:

 - Blue/Green Painter’s Tape to the wood to ensure easy removal